Skip to main content

 Think of social media tasks on a spectrum from "purely mechanical" to "purely relational."

-On the mechanical end: publishing a post at 9:47 AM on a Tuesday.
-There's zero creative or relational value in manually clicking "publish" at a specific time.
+On the mechanical end: publishing a post at a specific time on a specific day.
+There's zero creative or relational value in manually clicking "publish" at a set moment.
 Automating this is obvious.

 On the relational end: responding to a customer who just lost data because of a bug in your product.
 No automation should touch this.
 The person deserves a real human response.